coder/docs/environments/environment-config-syntax.md

 registry and optionally the tag, i.e. `docker.io/ubuntu:18.04`.
 If the tag is omitted, it will default to `latest`.

+The image must already be imported on the platform else building the environment will fail.

 ### workspace.spec.labels

 Kubernetes labels to be added to the environment pod.